 Every year, 8 to 12 million tonnes of plastics and micro-plastics are dumped into the oceans.
 The safeguarding of the oceans is played out on land.
 Today we command the technologies to collect, recycle and recover plastics and wastewater.
 To transform this waste into resources is to enter into the circular economy.
 Thanks to this new model, the preservation of the oceans becomes possible.
-It is a simple decision.

 We offer solutions to control water quality, limit pollution sources, including plastic waste in particular, and protect and restore coastlines.
 Here are a few examples:

 Fighting water pollution by micro-plastics

 While treatment plants represent a barrier to water pollution, certain types of pollutants are able to get through traditional filtration systems.
 This is the case with the microfibers used in our clothes.
 Thus, we launched Ecoseastem, the first ever research program that looks into pollution by microfibers.
 Operating a purification station at Nice-Haliotis, we teamed up with the Nice Côte d’Azur city authorities, the MED Expédition NGO and the Villefranche oceanographic laboratory.

 The aim of the programme is to characterise the pollution caused by plastic microfibers, to assess the impacts of this pollution on the natural ecosystem and to identify the best available technologies to treat this type of pollution, such as dynamic microfiltration.

 Controlling discharges of wastewater and rainwater into the natural ecosystem